Read about the Leo Rover robot’s contribution to the LunAres Research Station simulated missions.

 The overall goal of LunAres is to make a research platform for supporting technological and scientific development in manned space exploration.
 The research involves a wide range of specialists in the fields of biotechnology, extreme medicine, robotics and engineering, architecture, sociology, psychology.
 The ability to observe and control the internal environment and also telemetry of the crew’s mental and physical states provides a significant amount of data for comprehensive research.

 Lunares provides both space and environment for a variety of experiments studying human factors in isolated habitat and space, and for R&D projects that design technologies that could ensure the survival and accomplishment of mission objectives.
 The human factors research focuses on the effects of mission conditions and isolation on the physiological and mental health of the crew.
 During each mission, the management team supports researchers in collecting big data.

-Adding the Leo Rover robot to the LunAres team allows for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
-During the mission, Leo Rover was remotely operated by the crew members outside the station, which entailed a special communication protocol.
+Having added the Leo Rover robot to the LunAres team allowed for a whole bunch of other possibilities, including the Verne mission that took place in fall 2021.
+During the mission, the Leo Rover was remotely operated by the crew members outside the station, which entailed a special communication protocol.

 The development of EVA procedures is one of the goals of analog space missions at LunAres.
 The use of robots creates opportunities for more complex scenarios, documentation, as well as studies on human-robot collaboration.

 The Leo Rover robot’s engineering allows for easily adapting and improving its accessories to the mission requirements.
 It makes the robot a crucial part of rapid prototyping and making multiple iterations.
 For example, the LunAres crews have created 4 versions of a special handle, and also experimented with various holders, cameras, extra lights and a robotic arm.